santoshkanumuri/rag-chatbot/Readme.md

    ```

 3. **Model Rotation to Avoid Rate Limits**
    The `gemini_model_rotator.py` script ensures seamless API usage by rotating the model as needed to prevent hitting the 429 rate limit.
 No need to run this script manually; it is called internally by the `chat.py` script.
+But need to pass a models.json file as provided above to run with those particular models.

 ## Dependencies
 This project uses libraries such as: